CarlosGG18/Recommendation-System/README.md

 ## Overview

-Recommendation systems are the most succesful application of Machine Learning tech in practice.
+Recommendation systems are the most successful application of Machine Learning tech in practice.
 The goal of this project is to develop a machine learning model that can accurately recommend movies to users based on their past viewing history and preferences.
 The model will be trained on a dataset of movie ratings provided by the MovieLens website, which contains 58,000 movies by 280,000 users.
 The model will use collaborative filtering methods to make said recommendations.

 Business Impact: A movie recommendation system can help drive engagement and revenue for a streaming platform or movie rental service.
 By providing personalized recommendations to users, the platform can increase user satisfaction and retention, and drive additional movie rentals or subscriptions.

 Implementation: The project will be implemented in Python, using popular machine learning library Surprise.
-The model will be trained and tested using the MovieLens dataset, and then implemented on a constructed function to make the top 5 movie recommendation with the highest ratings.
+The model will be trained and tested using the MovieLens dataset, and then implemented on a constructed function to make the top 5 movie recommendations with the highest ratings.

 Expected Outcomes: The model will be able to make accurate recommendations to users based on their past viewing history and preferences, resulting in increased user satisfaction and retention for the platform.

 ## Data Cleaning

-Being the diligent aspiring Data Sceintist first thing was to make sure the dataset I was working with was clean and ready for any EDA, using movies.csv and ratings.csv as they contain all we need for a recommendation system.
+Being a diligent aspiring Data Scientist first, the thing was to make sure the dataset I was working with was clean and ready for any EDA, using movies.csv and ratings.csv as they contain all we need for a recommendation system.

-* There were a few duplicated movies that conatined the same movieId so I already knew that I had to eliminate those entries.
+* There were a few duplicated movies that contained the same movieId so I already knew that I had to eliminate those entries.

-* Seperating the title object so I can make a new column to include the year that movie was released.
+* Separating the title object so I can make a new column to include the year that movie was released.

 * When merging the ratings and movies csv files they were shadowed by NaN/Null values as there had been a few movies with either no year or recorded rating.